narrowspark/automatic/README.md

 When Narrowspark Automatic is installed in your Application, it will check if a `automatic.json` file or a composer.json extra key with `automatic` exists.
 In the above example, Automatic decided which automated tasks need to be run after the installation.

-Narrowspark Automatic keeps tracks of the configuration, in a `automatic.lock` file, which must be committed to your code repository.
+>NOTE: Narrowspark Automatic keeps tracks of the configuration, in a `automatic.lock` file, which must be committed to your code repository.

 Using Narrowspark Automatic in New Applications
 ------------